Skip to main content

 5. Enter the certificate name.

-Intermediate certificates can be added to the Intermediate certificate field in any order; it is important to use a complete chain.
+You can add intermediate certificates in the Intermediate Certificate field in any order.
+It is important to use the full chain.

 10. Click Add.